 General advices and warnings

 - You can assemble all the rivets you need before the construction.
-You have to put the edges of the first part in the second part holes.
+The orientation is important, you have to put the edges of the first part in the second part holes.
 You will thus be able to remove them easily if needed.

 - There are two kinds of rivets.
 The grey ones and the others.
-Grey rivets are longer to be able to be inserted in the motor axis, at the opposite side of the horn.
+Grey rivets are longer to be able to be inserted in the motor axis, at the opposite side of the horn (black revolving circle).

 - Use the OLLO Tool for putting and removing rivets easily.

 - Do not forget to put wires between motors while building the robot!
-Each motor, except the last, must have two wires; one connected to the previous motor and the other to the next (no favourite side).
+Each motor, except the last, must have two wires; one connected to the previous motor and the other to the next (there is no importance on the connector choice).

 - Always align the horn with the motor before assembling them!
 Otherwise your Poppy Ergo Jr will look all weird.